RealGeeks/macadamia/README.md

 ## Changelog

+* 0.2.0: Support cookies missing the leading fields, as created by some `_utmz` replicator scripts.
 * 0.1.0: Support cookies shaped like `_utmz` but with a different name
 * 0.0.7: Actually add Python 3 compatibility and upgrade Dockerfile base image to test against Python 3.7
 * 0.0.6: Python 3 compatibility and add Dockerfile for development